 A dedicated team of experts brings our Total Quality program to life every day, including food and nutritional scientists, registered sanitarians, environmental health specialists and former health inspectors.
 We also regularly partner with local health officials and regulatory agencies on food safety issues and consult on best practices with David W.K.
 Acheson, M.D., F.R.C.P., a former U.S. Food and Drug Administration Associate Commissioner for Foods.

-Out of 347 Class 1 FDA Food Recalls in fiscal 2020, only nine impacted our restaurants.
+Out of 265 Class 1 FDA and USDA Food Recalls in fiscal 2022, only four impacted our restaurants.

 - We require third-party audits to ensure that our Animal Welfare Policy is upheld.

 - We conduct rigorous evaluations to verify food safety procedures and product quality.

 - We hold all partners accountable to our Supplier Code of Conduct.